At Kettlefields, we understand the important role science plays in our everyday lives as well as our ever developing world.

 * Create and test our own questions and ideas

 * Join in hands on activities

 * Communicate with our learning team

-At Kettlefields we have been working towards the Primary Science Quality Mark (PSQM).
-We are due to submit in March 2022.
+At Kettlefields we achieved the Primary Science Quality Mark (PSQM) in May 2022.

 As part of the Primary Science Quality Mark, we have worked with pupils, staff, governors and parents to shape our vision of science at Kettlefields.
 We wrote an action plan to improve subject leadership, teaching and learning and wider opportunities in science.